-You’ll likely not need to worry about these, but just in case your pension pot grows pretty big and fast, you’ll want to be conscious of them.
-The best alternative to saving within a pension if you think you might hit these limits is a Stocks and Shares ISA.
+You’ll likely not need to worry about this, but just in case your pension pot grows pretty big and fast, you’ll want to be conscious of it.
+The best alternative to saving within a pension if you think you might hit that limit is a Stocks and Shares ISA.

 What happens when you retire